 3. Fuji-Q Highlands.

 This is an attraction inside Fuji-Q Highlands that reopened in 2016.
-There are tours which include this attraction as a great backup in case of poor weather.
+There are tours that include this attraction as a great backup in case of poor weather.
 We recommend this package tour if you want to experience the Fuji Airways 4D and other extreme rides.

 4. Gotemba Premium Outlets.

-For the fashion savvy shoppers among you, you’ll find Gotemba Premium Outlets to be a heaven on Earth.
+For the fashion-savvy shoppers among you, you’ll find Gotemba Premium Outlets to be a heaven on Earth.
 With over 200 stores, Gotemba Premium Outlet is one of Japan’s most popular shopping centers and the flagship outlet of Mitsubishi Estate and Simon Property Group.

 Located southeast of Fuji in Gotenba City, it’s a bit out of the way but is well worth the trip if you’re looking to purchase some high-end clothing.
 And if you’re looking for a combination of luxury and local fashion brands, you’ll find it here at significantly discounted prices, especially during New Year.

 To sweeten the deal, most of the stores here are tax-free for tourists.
-So don’t forget to show your tourist passport.
+So don’t forget to SHOW your tourist passport.